waikato-datamining/spectral-data-converter/plugins/from-zip.md

                 [-i [INPUT ...]] [-I [INPUT_LIST ...]]
                 [--resume_from RESUME_FROM] [-p PATTERN] -r READER

-Loads spectra matching the pattern from the zip file(s) using the specified reader.
+Loads spectra or sample data matching the pattern from the zip file(s) using the specified reader.

 options:
   -h, --help            show this help message and exit